 The Rogues Gallery is a new concept focused on developing our understanding of next-generation hardware with a focus on unorthodox and uncommon technologies.
-This project, initiated by Georgia Tech’s Center for Research into Novel Computing Hierarchies (CRNCH), will acquire new and unique hardware (ie, the aforementioned “rogues”) from vendors, research labs, and startups and make this hardware available to students, faculty, and industry collaborators within a managed data center environment.
+This project, initiated by Georgia Tech’s Center for Research into Novel Computing Hierarchies (CRNCH), focuses on acquiring new and unique hardware (ie, the aforementioned “rogues”) from vendors, research labs, and startups and on making this hardware available to students, faculty, and industry collaborators within a managed data center environment.
 By exposing students and researchers to this set of unique hardware, we hope to foster cross-cutting discussions about hardware designs that will drive future performance improvements in computing long after the Moore’s Law era of “cheap transistors” ends.

 To see what hardware the Rogues Gallery currently includes, please click here.
 For more information on the initial Rogues Gallery vision, please see our recent presentation at the 2019 International Conference on Rebooting Computing (ICRC) here and at the 2021 CRNCH Summit here.

-The Rogues Gallery is funded in part by the NSF CISE Community Research Infrastructure (CCRI) program under Grant #2016701, “CCRI: Medium: Rogues Gallery: A Community Research Infrastructure for Post-Moore Computing” and is part of the larger CCRI Virtual Organization (CCRI-VO) effort.
-Please see their site at ccrivo.org for other CCRI-funded infrastructures.
+The Rogues Gallery is funded in part by the NSF Community Infrastructure for Research in CISE (CIRC) program (formerly known as CCRI) under Grant #2016701, “CCRI: Medium: Rogues Gallery: A Community Research Infrastructure for Post-Moore Computing”.
+This project has previously participated in the larger CCRI Virtual Organization (CCRI-VO) effort.